nledevil/mecanumrobotv2/README.md

 ## Keyestudio Micro:bit 4WD Mecanum Robot Car V2.0 - KS4034
+#### Created By Ryan Schultz
 This is a combination of repositories into one extension with the addition of a couple helper blocks.
+This is not sponsored by Keyestudio.

 ## Original Extensions:
 * [https://github.com/keyestudio2019/mecanum_robot_v2](https://github.com/keyestudio2019/mecanum_robot_v2)